cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 This material is a part of this workshop.
 ```

 Escape characters are also used to provide visual representations of non-printing characters and characters that usually have special meanings.
-It is usually easier to use escape characters than the binary character it represents.
 The list of commonly used escape characters in the `sed` is as follows:

 - `\n`: a newline.
 - `\r`: a carriage return.